-compliance with General Order #9, petitioner's counsel filed a signed statement from petitioner indicating she incurred no out-of-pocket expenses.
-(ECF No. 35-3).
+compliance with General Order #9, petitioner has filed a signed statement indicating she incurred no out-of-pocket expenses.
+Exhibit 16.

-On March 14, 2017, respondent filed a response to petitioner's motion.
+On April 28, 2017, respondent filed a response to petitioner's motion.
 (ECF No. 36).
-In his response, respondent argues that "[n]either the Vaccine Act nor Vaccine Rule 13 contemplates any role for respondent in the resolution of a request by a petitioner for an award of attorneys' fees and costs."
+Respondent argues that "[n]either the Vaccine Act nor Vaccine Rule 13 contemplates any role for respondent in the resolution of a request by a petitioner for an award of attorneys' fees and costs."
 Id. at 1.
 Respondent adds, however, that he "is satisfied the statutory requirements for an award of attorneys' fees and costs are met in this case."
 Id. at 2.
 Respondent "respectfully recommends that the Chief Special Master exercise her discretion and determine a reasonable award for attorneys' fees and costs."
 Id. at 3.
-Petitioner filed a reply on March 23, 2017.
+On May 9, 2017, petitioner untimely filed a reply.
 (ECF No. 37).